Peter Murphy (musician): Holy Smoke: 1990–1992

-Shirley suggested that Murphy’s mistakes were made worst when he got Paul Morley to do his press release, which did not help sell Murphy to the masses.
+Shirley suggested that Murphy's mistakes were made worse when he got Paul Morley to do his press release, which did not help sell Murphy to the masses.
 In his speech, Morley admitted: "I know very little about Peter Murphy.
-I know his name, and I know the shape of his head, because it’s a shape I’ve always been very jealous of.
+I know his name, and I know the shape of his head, because it's a shape I've always been very jealous of.
 I think anyone with a head shaped like that, all kind of sharp and hollow and almost sinister, must have something of the magical about him.
-I wonder if it’s a fluke that he has a head like that, a splendid accident of birth, or has it been sheer vain anxious will-power that has shaped Peter Murphy’s head into something so positively Artaudian, if you’ll pardon my French.
+I wonder if it's a fluke that he has a head like that, a splendid accident of birth, or has it been sheer vain anxious will-power that has shaped Peter Murphy's head into something so positively Artaudian, if you'll pardon my French.
 I know also that he has eyes as hollow as a dream, eyes that seem incapable of shame, and a decayed mouth that could but for the grace of God eat you alive and kiss you to death."
-At the end of the tour promoting the album, the band "The Hundred Men" was spilt up by Murphy.
-Murphy commented that "the band run its course.
+At the end of the tour promoting the album, the band "The Hundred Men" was split up by Murphy, who commented that "the band run its course.
 It was a wonderful band but I knew something was going to change."
-Shirley suggested that the poor sales of the LP along with financial issues since the band had no contractual associations with either Beggars Banquet or RCA and instead were paid a weekly payment by Murphy’s management company for seven years, could be the main factors for the band’s spilt.
+Shirley suggested that the poor sales of the LP along with financial issues since the band had no contractual associations with either Beggars Banquet or RCA and instead were paid a weekly payment by Murphy's management company for seven years, could be the main factors for the band's spilt.

 Murphy moved to Turkey with his wife, and a Middle Eastern influence can be heard in his later albums.
 1992's Holy Smoke mixed some traditional Turkish influences into the music while continuing the sound pioneered on Deep.